indimail/indimail-virtualdomains/.github/README-indimail.md

 IndiMail uses -x option to tcpserver and hence you need not bother about the above line.
 You however need to edit /etc/indimail/tcp.smtp and put in lines for all static IP's that you will always want to relay access to.

 ```
-127.0.0.:allow,RELAYCLIENT=””
-10.1.1.:allow,RELAYCLIENT=””
+127.0.0.:allow,RELAYCLIENT=""
+::ffff:127.0.0.:allow,RELAYCLIENT=""
+::1:allow,RELAYCLIENT=""
+10.1.1.:allow,RELAYCLIENT=""
+::ffff:10.147.20.102:allow,RELAYCLIENT=""
 ```

-The above lines will cause **RELAYCLIENT** environment variable to be set for localhost and all machines on the 10.1.1 class and hence allow to relay through.
+The above lines will cause **RELAYCLIENT** environment variable to be set for localhost, all machines on the 10.1.1 class and the IP 10.147.20.102.
+Haveing RELAYCLIENT environment variable allows mails to relay through.
 Remember that any user on hosts on 10.1.1 class will be able to relay mails.
 You many not want this.
-The line having 127.0.0. will allow any client on the IndiMail host to use SMTP and relay mails.
+The lines having 127.0.0., ::1 will allow any client on the IndiMail host (localhost) to use SMTP and relay mails.
+You can see some IPv4 addresses prefixed with `::ffff`. `::ffff` is a subnet prefix for IPv4 addresses that are placed inside an IPv6 space.
+It is the IPv6 prefix for an IPv4 address mapped into IPv6 space.
+It means that it is an IPv6 socket that is used for IPv4 communication.
+You need to do this if you are using indimail's ipv6 [tcpserver](https://github.com/mbhangui/indimail-mta/wiki/tcpserver.1).
+However this prefix shouldn't be used if you are running tcpserver in ipv4 mode (tcpserver -4).

-If you add any IP to tcp.smtp, you have to rebuild a cdb database tcp.smtp.cdb.
+If you modify the tcp.smtp file, you have to rebuild a cdb database tcp.smtp.cdb.
 You can run the following command

 `$ sudo /usr/bin/qmailctl cdb`